-The council may sample private drinking watersupplies, depending on the volume and usage.
-In general the quality of rivers and bathing waters is monitored by the Environment Agency.
-However, where there is a risk from contaminated land, the council may arrange for samples to be taken as part of any investigation.
+We may sample private drinking water supplies, depending on the volume and usage.
+In general, the quality of rivers and bathing waters is monitored by the Environment Agency.
+However, where there is a risk from contaminated land we may arrange for samples to be taken as part of an investigation.

 Advice on whether or not you need to register a discharge from a septic tank or treatment plant and apply for a permit is available on the GOV.uk website.

 GOV.UK - septic tanks and treatment plants (external website)

 The Environment Agency has also produced an advice leaflet on discharges from septic tanks and small sewage treatment plants.